unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 ### Initializing the Chain Config & State Folder

-Now, using the `uniond` docker image and the folder we just created, we can initialize the contents of this folder.
+Now, using the `uniond` Docker image and the folder we just created, we can initialize the contents of this folder.

-To do this, we'll be using docker volumes.
+To do this, we'll be using Docker volumes.

 ```sh
 docker run -u $(id -u):$(id -g) -v ~/.union:/.union -it ghcr.io/unionlabs/uniond:v0.13.0 init $MONIKER bn254 --home /.union